ENJ1/aok/README.md

 \* This USB Flash Drive is known to work.
 Many USB Flash drives do not work.

 ## Post-Installation Tips
-- To free up a lot of space (about 500 MB), run Terminal Emulator and type `sudo pacman -Scc`
+- To free up space (up to 500 MB), run Terminal Emulator and type `sudo pacman -Scc`
 - To update the package list, run Terminal Emulator and type `sudo pacman -Sy`
 - To install a program (package), run Terminal Emulator and type `sudo pacman -S thunderbird` for example
 - For help using Arch Linux, visit https://wiki.archlinux.org/